Angry black woman: Portrayals

 The aftermath of slavery not only resulted in many social, economic and political effects but also led to the delineation of negative racial stereotypes in the portrayal of black women in media.
-The industry sometimes showed the stereotypical ideas of black women from mammies to sapphires, portraying black women as people who are unnecessarily aggressive and obnoxious.
-Many media outlets portray black women as aggressive and use black women in television as a comedic relief.
+The industry frequently displayed the stereotypical ideas of black women from mammies, to sapphires, in various forms of mass communication, congruently portraying black women as people who are malevolent, prone to retaliate in an arbitrary and frightening manner, unnecessarily aggressive, and obnoxious.
+Similarly, these outlets also use black women in television as a peripheral character utilized for comedic relief and are associated with the connotation of Black women being the needy or obsessive seductress, lacking moral cognizance, dignity, and restraint.
 Black women view this differently.
-As in various films, lead black women actresses are consistently depicted as angry and start an argument as black men are portrayed in a positive manner.
-Black women are often portrayed as an aggressive convict and a poor single mother with a lack of higher education.
-This stereotype has changed over time, however, the media still depicts black women in a negative perception.
+As in various films, lead black women actresses are consistently depicted as angry, inclined to start an argument whereas black men are portrayed in a comparatively positive manner, with somewhat relatable, redeeming qualities.
+Black women are often portrayed as a belligerent convict and a poor single mother with a lack of higher education.
+This stereotype has changed over time, however, the media still depicts black women in a negative perspective.

 Feminists believe that this is still extremely prevalent today, while non-feminists assert that there is a wide variety of black characters in all forms of media today, including both stereotypes and stereotype-free characters.
 Both groups do note that the "angry black woman" is one of the types of characters that is sometimes portrayed.
-It's been difficult to be a black women without not being angry after generations of oppression, discrimination and erasure.
+"It's been difficult to be a black women without not being angry after generations of oppression, discrimination and erasure.
 Black women aren't allowed to express frustration and passions without being criticized and demonized.
 They are labeled as loud, vindictive and always in trouble as men are allowed to get upset without constructive criticism because it can establish their masculinity.
-The strong black women myth often does well in movies and TV shows, but has contributed to making black women look miserable and nonproductive as opposed to other groups/races in reality.
+The strong black women myth often does well in movies and TV shows, but has contributed to making black women look miserable and nonproductive as opposed to other groups/races in reality."

 Examples of modern movies containing one or more "angry black woman" character include the Madea series of movies, the TV show Empire, and others: